The Howling (film): Plot

 Karen White is a Los Angeles television news anchor who is being stalked by serial killer Eddie Quist.
 In cooperation with the police, she takes part in a scheme to capture Eddie by agreeing to meet him in a sleazy porn theater.
-Eddie forces Karen to watch a video of a young woman being bound and raped, and when Karen turns around to see Eddie, she screams.
+Eddie forces Karen to watch a video of a young woman being gang raped, and when Karen turns around to see Eddie, she screams.
 The police enter and shoot Eddie, and although Karen is safe, she suffers amnesia.
-Her therapist, Dr. George Waggner, decides to send her and her husband, Bill Neill, to the "Colony", a secluded resort in the countryside where he sends patients for treatment.
+Her therapist, "Doc" George Waggner, recommends sending her and her husband, Bill Neill, to the "Colony," a secluded resort in the countryside where he sends patients for treatment.

-The Colony is filled with strange characters, and one, a sultry nymphomaniac named Marsha, tries to seduce Bill.
+The Colony is filled with strange characters, and one, a sultry nymphomaniac named Marsha Quist, tries to seduce Bill.
 When he resists her unsubtle sexual overtures, he is attacked and scratched on the arm by a werewolf while returning to his cabin.
-After Bill's attack, Karen summons her friend, Terri Fisher, to the Colony, and Terri connects the resort to Eddie through a sketch he left behind, having previously discovered that Eddie's body disappeared from the morgue.
+After Bill's attack, Karen summons her friend Terry Fisher to the Colony, and Terry connects the resort to Eddie through a sketch he left behind, having previously discovered that Eddie's body disappeared from the morgue.
 Karen begins to suspect that Bill is hiding a secret far more threatening than marital infidelity.
 Later that night, Bill meets Marsha at a campfire in the woods.
 While having sex in the moonlight, they undergo a frightening transformation into werewolves.

-While investigating the next morning, Terri is attacked by a werewolf in a cabin, though she escapes after cutting the monster's hand off with an ax.
-She runs to Wagner's office and places a phone call to her boyfriend Chris Halloran, who has been alerted about the Colony's true nature.
-While on the phone with Chris, Terri looks for files on Eddie Quist.
-When she finally finds the file in the filing cabinet, she is attacked by Eddie in werewolf form, and is killed when she is bitten on the jugular vein.
+While investigating the following day, Terry is attacked by a werewolf in a cabin, though she escapes after severing the monster's hand with an ax.
+She runs to Doc's office and calls her boyfriend, Chris Halloran, who has been alerted about the Colony's true nature.
+While on the phone with Chris, Terry looks for files on Eddie Quist.
+When she finally finds the file in the filing cabinet, she is attacked by Eddie in werewolf form and is killed when she is bitten on the jugular vein.
 Chris hears this on the other end and sets off for the Colony armed with silver bullets.